-7. When the Head Office meats the Branch A/c Dr.
+7 When the Head Office meats the Branch A/c D.

+7. Dr.

 branch expenses or sends cash to To Cash/Bank A/c

 the branch for meeting Its

 expenses

 8. When remittances are received by the Cash/Bank A/c Dr.

 Head Office from the To Branch A/c

 Branch/Branch Customers

 9. When remittances are sent by the Cash-in-transit A/c Dr.

 Branch but not received by the To Branch A/c

 Head Office

 10. When balance In Goods sent to Goods sent to Branch A/c Dr.

 Branch Account is transferred To Purchases A/c (in case of

 Trading concerns)

 Or

 To Trading A/c (in case of

 manufacturing concerns)

 11. To record the closing balances Branch Assets A/c (individually) Dr.

-of Branch Assets To Branch A/c
+11. of Branch Assets To Branch A/c D1.

+10 Dr

-12. To record the closing balances Branch A/c Dr.
+12. To record the closing balances of Branch Liabilities Branch A/c Dr.

 of Branch Liabilities To Branch Liabilities

-(Individually)

-13. To record Profit or Loss Branch A/c Dr.
+13. To record Profit or Loss (Individually) Branch A/c Dr

+13. Dr.

-(i) If credit side exceeds the debit To General Profit and Loss
+(i) If credit side exceeds the debit side To General Profit and Loss

-side A/c General Profit and Loss
+A/c General Profit and Loss

 (ii) If debit side exceeds the credit side A/c

 To Branch A/c